-Widgets, in English, are a very commonly used feature in WordPress, allowing you to easily add content to the sidebar or footer of a website.
-This article will introduce how to add widgets to WordPress.
+Widgets, known as Widgets in English, are a very commonly used feature in WordPress that allows you to easily add content to the website sidebar or footer.
+This article introduces how to add widgets to WordPress.
 Yesterday, a foreign trade user added Naiba on WeChat to ask how to add an inquiry window to the website.
 After detailed communication, it turned out that her actual need was simply to add a Contact Form 7 widget to the website footer.
-So,
+Therefore,

-This article uses the example of how to add a contact form widget to a website to introduce the usage of WordPress widgets.Understanding Widgets
+This article uses the example of adding a contact form widget to the website to explain how to use WordPress widgets.Understanding Widgets

-After entering the widgets interface, on the left are the widgets available for your theme, and on the right are the positions where your theme supports using widgets.
+After entering the Widgets interface, the left side shows the widgets available for your theme, and the right side shows the positions where your theme supports using widgets.

-Most Themes support Widgets in sidebars and footers, but this depends on the actual Theme you are using; not all Themes support Widgets.
+Most themes support widgets in the sidebar and footer, but this depends on the actual situation of the theme you are using; not all themes support widgets.

 Using Widgets

-the previous article, which will not be introduced here.
-After installing Contact Form 7, we enter the Widgets interface.
+the previous article, which won't be introduced here.
+After installing Contact Form 7, we enter the Widget interface.

 Add a Text Widget to the footer area.
 There are two methods to add it: